Azure/azure-kusto-labs/k8s-container-log-analytics/fluent-bit/k8s-container-logs/README.md

 ![FB](../images/24-fb-pipeline.png)

 ### 3.0.3.
-Fluent-Bit log collection and forwarding demystified
+Fluent-Bit log collection and forwarding - demystified

 Fluent-bit log collection and forwarding as described pictorially above, is achieved by creating a namespace, and deploying fluent-bit as an application on the cluster.
 It creates a pod per node.
-In the input section of the Fluent-Bit config map, we need to supply the directory to tail (/var/log/containers/\*), parser to use (optional, the author has used docker parser provided by Fluent Bit) and an output plugin - we will use Kafka here.
+In the input plugin section of the Fluent-Bit config map, we need to supply the directory to tail (/var/log/containers/\*), parser plugin to use (optional, the author has used docker parser provided by Fluent Bit) and an output plugin - we will use Kafka here (leverages librdkafka).
 Deploying the tds agent config launches fluent-bit in the pods and starts collection and forwarding.

 # 4.0.
 Lab